INGENIOUS+ YOUTH INNOVATION AWARD

 PUBLICITY

-All regional and national award winners (including all members of a group) may be recognized on the Competition Website by name, city and province or territory of residence and photos.
+All award winners (including all members of a group) may be recognized on the Competition Website by name, city and province or territory of residence and photos.

 Each entrant acknowledges that the Rideau Hall Foundation has no control over and is not responsible for any use or misuse including, but not limited to, any alteration, modification, reuse or distortion of their Submission (or the entrant’s name , image, photograph, likeness, voice, and city of residence ) that may occur or be caused by third parties.
-The Rideau Hall Foundation will not be monitoring and has no control over third parties’ use or misuse of of the entrant’s Submission (or the entrant’s name, image, photograph, likeness, voice, and city of residence) displayed on the Rideau Hall Foundation website or other websites or publications [NOTE: when posting on other websites and publications, note that consent provided is limited to use just for publicity purposes related to the Competition].
+The Rideau Hall Foundation will not be monitoring and has no control over third parties’ use or misuse of of the entrant’s Submission (or the entrant’s name, image, photograph, likeness, voice, and city of residence) displayed on the Rideau Hall Foundation website or other websites or publications.

 TRAVEL

-The Regional Award recipients will be celebrated at a virtual event hosted by the Rideau Hall Foundation and/or a Delivery Partner.
-The National Award recipients will be celebrated at an in-person event in Ottawa hosted by the Rideau Hall Foundation during Canadian Innovation Week, May 15th to 19th, 2023.
-Where necessary and only if possible dependent on health and safety travel restrictions, transportation to the city location of the regional and/or national celebration (the “Destination”), in economy class, and overnight accommodations (1 night at a hotel arranged by the Rideau Hall Foundation or on its behalf) for national award winners and a parent or legal guardian if the winner is under the age of majority in their province or territory of residence (based on standard room, double occupancy), will be provided by Rideau Hall Foundation up to a maximum cost of $3,000 per winner and $3,000 per parent or legal guardian, in line with the RHF Travel Directive, which will be provided at the time of travel arrangement.
+The Regional Award recipients will be celebrated at an in-person regional event hosted by the Rideau Hall Foundation and/or a Delivery Partner in each region between March and May 2024.
+The National Finalist Award and National Award recipients will be celebrated at an in-person event in Ottawa hosted by the Rideau Hall Foundation during Canadian Innovation Week, May 13th to 17th, 2024.
+Where necessary and only if possible dependent on health and safety travel restrictions, transportation to the city location of the regional and/or national celebration (the “Destination”), in economy class, and overnight accommodations (1 night at a hotel arranged by the Rideau Hall Foundation or on its behalf) for award recipients and a parent or legal guardian if the winner is under the age of majority in their province or territory of residence (based on standard room, double occupancy), will be provided by Rideau Hall Foundation up to a maximum cost of $3,000 per winner and $3,000 per parent or legal guardian, in line with the RHF Travel Directive, which will be provided at the time of travel arrangement.
 Transportation will be from the major airport nearest the award recipient’s residence, selected at the discretion of the Rideau Hall Foundation (the “Departure Point”).

 Any other costs or expenses associated with the awards not specified herein will be the responsibility of selected award winners and their parent/legal guardian (as applicable), including without limitation ground transportation to/from the Departure Point, meals, communication charges, room service, gratuities, optional tours, insurance and medical travel documents.
-The Sponsors will not be responsible if weather conditions, event cancellations, or other factors beyond their reasonable control prevent the transportation and accommodation provisions outlined above form being fulfilled, and the award recipient will not be entitled to compensation in lieu thereof.
-The national award recipient and parent/legal guardian must have no restrictions on their ability to travel.
-The national award recipient and parent/legal guardian are responsible for obtaining all necessary travel documentation and permissions and must travel on the same itinerary.
-The national award recipient and parent/guardian must travel on the dates and travel carriers and stay at the accommodations as determined by the Rideau Hall Foundation in its sole discretion.
-The Sponsors will not be responsible if a national award recipient or parent/legal guardian is denied entry onto aircraft, into the Destination, or return entry into the Departure Point.
-In such a situation, the national award recipient and parent/legal guardian will be responsible for any and all additional costs incurred.
-In the event that a national award recipient resides within a 350-kilometer radius of the Destination, ground transportation (including without limitation train transportation) may be awarded and no compensation or substitution will be provided for the difference in cost (if applicable).
-The national award recipient and parent/legal guardian must obey all hotel and regional or national celebration (as applicable) event rules and requirements, including the hotel requirement to present a major credit card.
+The Rideau Hall Foundation will not be responsible if weather conditions, event cancellations, or other factors beyond their reasonable control prevent the transportation and accommodation provisions outlined above from being fulfilled, and the award recipient will not be entitled to compensation in lieu thereof.
+The award recipients and their parents/legal guardians must have no restrictions on their ability to travel.
+The award recipients and their parents/legal guardians are responsible for obtaining all necessary travel documentation and permissions and must travel on the same itinerary.
+The award recipients and their parents/guardians must travel on the dates and travel carriers and stay at the accommodations as determined by the Rideau Hall Foundation in its sole discretion.
+The Rideau Hall Foundation will not be responsible if an award recipient or parent/legal guardian is denied entry onto aircraft, into the Destination, or return entry into the Departure Point.
+In such a situation, the award recipients and their parents/legal guardians will be responsible for any and all additional costs incurred.
+In the event that an award recipient resides within a 350-kilometer radius of the Destination, ground transportation (including without limitation train transportation) may be awarded and no compensation or substitution will be provided for the difference in cost (if applicable).
+The award recipients and their parents/legal guardians must obey all hotel and celebration event rules and requirements, including the hotel requirement to present a major credit card.
 Failure to follow such hotel and event rules and requirements may result in, without limitation, ejection from the event, non-admission to hotel and forfeiture of all or part of the award.
-In the event a national award recipient or parent/legal guardian engages in behavior that (as determined by the Rideau Hall Foundation in its sole discretion) is obnoxious or threatening, illegal, or that is intended to annoy, abuse, threaten, or harass any other person, the Rideau Hall Foundation reserves the right to terminate the trip early and send the award recipient and parent/legal guardian home with no further compensation.
+In the event an award recipients or their parent/legal guardian engages in behavior that (as determined by the Rideau Hall Foundation in its sole discretion) is obnoxious or threatening, illegal, or that is intended to annoy, abuse, threaten, or harass any other person, the Rideau Hall Foundation reserve the right to terminate the trip early and send the award recipient and parent/legal guardian home with no further compensation.

 TERMS OF PARTICIPATION

-The Sponsors shall not be responsible for any technical malfunctions that are human, mechanical or technical in nature, or any combination thereof, including any injury as well as lost, incomplete, destroyed, misdirected, illegible or late submissions which for any reason are not received.
+The Rideau Hall Foundation shall not be responsible for any technical malfunctions that are human, mechanical or technical in nature, or any combination thereof, including any injury as well as lost, incomplete, destroyed, misdirected, illegible or late submissions which for any reason are not received.

-The Sponsors assume no responsibility for lost or late submissions of entries.
+The Rideau Hall Foundation assumes no responsibility for lost or late submissions of entries.

 The Rideau Hall Foundation, its agents and service providers are not responsible for printing, distribution or production errors.

-The Rideau Hall Foundation reserves the right to disqualify entrants whom it finds to be in violation of these Competition Rules or tampering with the entry process.
-The Sponsors reserves the right to refuse an entry from a person whose eligibility is in question or who has been disqualified or is otherwise ineligible to enter.
+The Rideau Hall Foundation reserve the right to disqualify entrants whom it finds to be in violation of these Competition Rules or tampering with the entry process.
+The Rideau Hall Foundation reserves the right to refuse an entry from a person whose eligibility is in question or who has been disqualified or is otherwise ineligible to enter.

 Each entrant agrees that the consents given, and rights granted in these Competition Rules are done so without further compensation in connection with the Competition.